 Essex County Fisheries Department (518) 597-3844

-Fourteen native freshwater mussel species live in the Basin, but these native mussel populations are threated by nonnative zebra mussels.
-Zebra mussels compete with native mussels for resources and habitat and they also suffocate native mussels by attaching to their shells.
-Asian clam have been have been found close to the Basin for some time, but were found in the Basin in 2010 in Lake George.
+Fourteen native freshwater mussel species live in the Basin, but native mussel populations are threatened by nonnative zebra mussels.
+Zebra mussels compete with native mussels for resources and habitat, and they can suffocate native mussels by attaching to their shells.
+Asian clam have been found in areas close to the Basin for some time, but were found in the Basin in 2010 in Lake George.
 Eight freshwater mussel species are listed as threatened or endangered.

-Other small shrimp-like invertebrates, called zooplankton, float in the Lake and its tributaries.
-All of these invertebrates are food for a huge variety of larger animals, such as small fish, frogs and turtles, and form the base of Lake Champlain’s food web.
+Tiny shrimp-like invertebrates, called zooplankton, float in the Lake and its tributaries.
+These invertebrates are food for a huge variety of larger animals, such as small fish, frogs and turtles, and form the base of Lake Champlain’s food web.

-Fifty-six species of mammals find their homes in the Lake Champlain area.
+Fifty-six species of mammals find their homes in the Lake Champlain Basin.
 Six species are listed as threatened or endangered by New York, Vermont and/or federal designation.

 Many bat species have been affected by white-nose syndrome (Geomyces destructans).
-This fungus was first identified in bat colonies (hibernacula) outside of Albany, NY in February 2006; it was found in bat colonies throughout the New York and Vermont portions of the Champlain basin in the winter of 2007-2008 and was confirmed in Québec in 2010.
+This fungus was first identified in bat colonies (hibernacula) outside of Albany, NY in February 2006; it was found in bat colonies throughout the New York and Vermont portions of the Champlain Basin in the winter of 2007-2008 and was confirmed in Québec in 2010.
 The fungus has caused, directly or indirectly, nearly a 90% population decline in large bat hibernacula that are afflicted with the fungus.
-Population decreases of this magnitude could be beneficial to bat prey species (mosquitos and other insects).
+Population decreases of this magnitude could be beneficial to bat prey species, such as mosquitos.